ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

         $ python two_actors.py

-        first actor was killed by the memory monitor. second actor finished.
+        First started actor, which is retriable, was killed by the memory monitor.
+        Second started actor, which is not-retriable, finished.

 .. _addressing-memory-issues: